GuilhermeGSousa/rl-flappy-bird/README.md

 # Installing things and such
 ----------------------------
-In order to install the environment, openai gym, PLE and PyGame:
+To install the environment, PLE and PyGame:

 ### PyGame